Skip to main

 What is the Fine Arts Institute refund policy if I need to cancel?

-Program Cancellation: If a class or workshop is canceled in whole due to low enrollment or other extenuating circumstances, you will be contacted as soon as possible by the program coordinator and a full refund will be issued.
+Cancellation Policy: If a course or workshop is canceled in whole due to low enrollment or other extenuating circumstances, you will be contacted as soon as possible by the Director, and a full refund will be issued.

-Due to the nature of how class and workshop dates flow, the Fine Arts Institute is not able to provide credit toward future classes/workshops if you are unable to attend.
-It is recommended that you contact fineartsevents@uky.edu to request a withdrawal for a refund within the time frames noted above.
+Class Credit: Due to the nature of how class and workshop dates flow, the Fine Arts Institute is not able to provide credit toward future classes/workshops.

 Our instructors receive the greater part of the class fee as their salaries, so this policy was adopted in fairness to them.
 Please contact us if you have any questions: 859-207-8918 or fineartsevents@uky.edu.